AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 - Can run potentially millions of cells at once.
 - A lot quicker computing wise.
 - Won't take up all your computer's storage.
-- A lot cheaper
+- A lot cheaper.

 #### Cons:
 - Sequencing is not bidirectional so data will likely have more intense 3' bias.
 - Coverage of these technologies generally is not as deep.

-*More sources on the comparisons and explanations of these technologies: *
+*More sources on the comparisons and explanations of these technologies:*
 - [Zhang et al, 2018](https://doi.org/10.1016/j.molcel.2018.10.020)
 - [AlJanahi et al, 2018](https://doi.org/10.1016/j.omtm.2018.07.003)
 - [Angerer et al, 2017](http://dx.doi.org/10.1016/j.coisb.2017.07.004)